EvanForsythe/BB485/week01.md

 <div style="border: 1px solid black; padding: 10px; margin: 10px 0;">
    <strong>Task 5: working with sequences using BioPython functions</strong>
    <ol>
-      <li>Use your python notebook you started earlier this week to work with BioPython functions</li>
+      <li>Use your python script you started earlier to work with BioPython functions</li>
       <li>Import the following functions: Seq, SeqRecord, SeqIO</li>
       <li>Convert your string object into a BioPython Seq object.</li>
       <li>Convert your BioPython Seq object into a BioPython SeqRecord object.</li>